AwesomeJames2120/Sims-4---Jamie-edition/README.md

 These mods arent needed but

 https://sacrificialmods.com/downloads.html - these are very stupid and not for everyone, but they are fun - install what looks cool to !sacrificial mods

+https://wickedwhimsmod.com/download - install the sex animation packs you want from here

+Your own stuff is where cool people like you put your custom content like cat ears and horrific looking shark teeth

 # Running the game